nickbalestra/storage-kv/README.md

 #### Options

-Keys can be set to be automatically deleted at some time in the future:
+Keys can be set to expire:

 - `exp`: seconds since epoch
 - `ttl`: seconds from now